superbad64/OpenFighter/Tteokbokki/README.md

 Must be exactly matched:

-- 14x M3S Ruthex heat-set inserts:
+- M3S Ruthex heat-set inserts:
     - 6 for the acrylic
     - 8 for the top panels
+    - 8 more if you're using the screw-on bottom
-- 1x A3-sized 3mm thick sheet of material to drill or laser cut for the top panel (acrylic, wood, brass, dry ice, aerogel...)
+- 1x A3-sized 2 or 3mm thick sheet of material to drill or laser cut for the top panel (acrylic, wood, brass, dry ice, aerogel...)

 Exact match not needed except for dimensions:

-- 8x DIN 7991/ISO 10642 M3x8 hex socket countersunk screws for the top panel halves
+- DIN 7991/ISO 10642 M3x8 hex socket countersunk screws for the top panel halves
+    - 8 for the top panel halves
+    - 8 more if you want the screw-on bottom panel
 - 6x ISO 7380 M3x8 hex socket button head screws for the acrylic
 - 4x DIN 7991/ISO 10642 M4x16 hex socket countersunk screws to mount the lever (if you choose to have one of course)
     - In a pinch, M3x16 also works as long as you're using a washer
 - 2x DIN 912/ISO 4672 M3x30 hex socket head cap screws for the Neutrik
-- 12x DIN 912/ISO 4672 M3x20 hex socket head cap screws for the front plates
-- 16x M3 nuts and washers
+- M3 nuts and washers (just grab a handful)
-- 8 or 12x 15 by 3 millimeters disc-shaped magnets (I find 8 to be largely enough but you do you)
+- 8 or 12x 15 by 3 millimeters disc-shaped magnets if you want the magnetic bottom (I find 8 to be largely enough but you do you)
-- 4x 6x30mm dowel rods (you can just print them anyway)
+- 4x 6x30mm dowel rods (you can just print them anyway, they're just cylinders)

 Tools && auxiliaries: